bitcoin-pp/bitcoin/README.md

 Isn't unlimited block/sigop size dangerous?
 ---------------------
-Yes it is, but its important to ephasise this is a long-term signalling patch and designed to follow the 4MB weighted network economic majority network as much as technically possible and still provide the latest Bitcoin Core improvements that thousands have contributed to.
+Yes it is, but its important to ephasise this is a long-term signalling patch and designed to follow the 4MB weighted network economic majority network as much as technically possible and still provide the latest Bitcoin Core improvements that thousands have contributed to and reviewed.
 The removal of checking block size/op limits in code is so support of this change is taken seriously if activation gets close.
 This allows Bitcoin Core clients to automatically notice and warn about an activated rule at 90% without forking the network until the much more difficult 99% threshold is reached.
 A proper BIP should be proposed that operates concurrently to signal the new upper limit or algorithm to use.